Affiliate marketing is one of the most known (and most lucrative) ways to earn money online.

-Well, be sure to promote just those specific products or services which are relevant to your users and strive to create content that solves their problems or needs.
+Be sure to promote just those specific products or services relevant to your users and strive to create content that solves their problems or needs.

 This is a good article from MarketingLand, that explains 7 big mistakes that new affiliate marketers make.

 The first mistake is “Selling rather than helping.”

 Be sure to write genuine posts to help your audience solving one of their needs or issues, and you will be right on your way to finally generate an income with affiliate marketing.

 When it comes to affiliate marketing, like any other task online, if you are going to use the right tools, everything becomes much simpler.

 First of all, you want to have a blog.